sitthykun/smilelog/README.md

 # SmileLog
 ![smilelog](https://user-images.githubusercontent.com/227092/76993446-6e44ff00-697f-11ea-9aed-970b8fa0e126.png)
-**SmileLog 3.1** is a brilliant version.
+**SmileLog 4.0.0** is a brilliant version which work with redis pubsub.\
-- tail -f access.log
+What 's new.
+- Log a static file
+- Backup file everyday
+- Enable series of log session
-- Separating log file by session key
+- Parallel log between static log and session log
+- Push any log to redis via pubsub method
+- Dynamic line separation
+  - on or off
+  - editable line character
+  - editable number of line character
+- Fix bug
+- Improve performance
+- Clean up code

 It's going to change the traditional tracing in another way.\
 What will it assist us: